Avital Cohen Flaunts Shapely Thighs & Booty In Sexy New Instagram Update

 Avital Cohen looked incredible for a recent dip in the pool.
 The model shared a hot new upload on her popular Instagram page that showed her clad in a skimpy bikini that highlighted her hourglass curves.

 The sultry new image captured Avital posed outside.
 It looked to be an incredible day, weatherwise, with the sun shining brightly and a clear blue sky overhead.
-Avital did not use a geotag to share her exact location for fans but she posed on the rail of a small pool that was lined with tiles in various hues of blue.
+Avital did not use a geotag to share her exact location for fans, but she posed on the rail of a small pool that was lined with tiles in various hues of blue.
 The colorful tile accents surrounded the perimeter of the pool and the bottom.
 At her side were a few frosted glass panels that provided the area with a little bit of privacy.
 In front of the babe were several large trees and a stretch of grass.

 Avital faced her backside toward the camera and looked over her shoulder with a sultry stare.
 She bent one leg at her knee, and the other was straight.
 The fitness enthusiast sported a skimpy bikini with a bright pink hue that served as the perfect accent to her bronze skin.
 Only a tease of the suit was visible in the shot, but it was just enough to get Avital’s fans buzzing.

-Her top had tiny triangular cups with small strings undeath her chest, and it flaunted a hint of sideboob.
+Her top had tiny triangular cups with small strings underneath her chest, and it flaunted a hint of sideboob.
 The garment tied around her back in a bow, and the cut of the piece left her slender arms on display.
 Avital’s bottoms featured a tiny bit of triangular fabric that tucked into her bubbly backside and showed off her shapely thighs.
 The model sported a few accessories that were not standard for a swim and wore a pair of dripping earrings and a silver watch on her left wrist.

 The model styled her long, dark tresses with a side part and hair spilled over her shoulders and back.
 Avital appeared to be wearing a full application of glam that included defined brows, blush, and lipgloss.